kv35xx/sample-demo/index.md

    ```

 At the top-right of the page, select **cchoi > Logout**.
 The next step is to use
-the URL that you copied to access the echo-service from the command line.
-You
+`curl` with the URL that you copied to access the echo-service.
+You can
-can experience the rate-limiting policy after making several HTTP requests.
+experience the rate-limiting policy after making several HTTP requests.

 ## Trigger the rate-limiting policy

-The last step is to use the echo-service and trigger the rate-limiting policy.
+The last step is to use `curl` with the echo-service to trigger the
+rate-limiting policy.

 Create a sample file for the HTTP request payload.